Player of the match: Rugby football

 Both codes of rugby, rugby league and rugby union, commonly have man of the match or player of the match awards.
 In televised or sponsored matches, a commentator or sponsor often decides who gets the award, and it is presented to the winner after the match.

 Examples of man of the match awards in professional men's rugby league are the Clive Churchill Medal in the National Rugby League Grand Final, the Karyn Murphy Medal in the NRL Women's Grand Final, the Lance Todd Trophy in the Challenge Cup final and the Harry Sunderland Trophy in the Super League Grand Final.

-College basketball and gridiron football
+College basketball and college football

 In college basketball and college football, the two collegiate sports with the most television coverage in the United States, a top player from each team is usually honoured as "players of the game."
 These athletes usually cannot collect material prizes due to NCAA regulations.
 Instead, television companies broadcasting the game or corporate sponsors will often make donations to the scholarship funds of each school in the names of the winning players.

 In college basketball's Final Four events, a Most Outstanding Player award is given, for performance across both the semi-final and championship game.
 A Most Outstanding Player award is also given for each of the four regionals, based upon performances in the regional semifinals (Sweet Sixteen) and final (Elite Eight).